ibm-cloud-docs/billing-usage/billing-faq.md

 {: #contactsupport}
 {: faq}

 Click **Support** in the console menu bar to access the Support Center.
 From there, start with leveraging the list of common FAQs.
-If you don't find the answers you need, click **Create a case** to get in touch with the support team.
+If you don't find the answers that you need, click **Create a case** to get in touch with the support team.

 ## How many apps can I build?
 {: #howmanyapps}